TABLE OF CONTENTS

 - Do I have a need to daisy chain multiple Omnimeters together?
 This allows you to connect multiple Omnimeters in series, which can then be connected to a single communication device.

 The answers to these questions should help you narrow down your options and allow you to select the products that you will need for your particular application.

 For a 240 volt 2-wire system (2 Hots, no neutral) you will only need to use 1 CT.
 When you measure the voltage between these 2 wires you will get 240 volts.

 - Turn off power to the sub-panel.

 This video tutorial provides an example of how to install an Omnimeter Pulse v.4 on a 120/240v electrical system.
-You can use this video to infer how a three phase, four wire installation might go.
-The only absolute difference for this type of electrical system is that there will be three CTs and three voltage reference wires:
+You can use this video to infer how a single phase, two wire installation might go.
+The only absolute difference is that there will only be one CT and one voltage reference wire:

-Below are diagrams showing each Omnimeter model wired to a 3-phase 4-wire electrical system, while also being RS-485 hardwired to a Push3 gateway (A to A, B to B).
+Below are diagrams showing each Omnimeter model wired to a single-phase 2-wire no-neutral electrical system, while also being RS-485 hardwired to a Push3 gateway (A to A, B to B).

 Omnimeter I v.3:

 See this model for reference of how to properly connect an Omnimeter to a 2-wire system: